gem5/gem5-resources/src/gapbs/README.md

 After this process succeeds, the disk image can be found on the `src/gapbs/disk-image/gapbs-image/gapbs`.

+GAPBS disk image can support both real and synthetic graph inputs.
+The current pre-build disk image contains only one graph input which includes the New York city road map (with 733K nodes) it can be found: <http://users.diag.uniroma1.it/challenge9/download.shtml>.

+To use other graphs simply copy the graph in the gapbs/ directory and add them to gapbs/gapbs.json.

 ## gem5 Configuration Scripts

 gem5 scripts which configure the system and run the simulation are available in `configs/`.